 The numerous Easter customs in the region can also be traced back to the Sorbs.
 They include Waleien (egg rolling), fetching Easter water and the widespread tradition of the Easter bonfire.
 In Upper Lusatia, and especially among the Catholic Sorbs, Easter riding is also celebrated.

 Decorating Easter eggs When decorating Easter eggs, the Sorbs/Wends developed typical ornaments and techniques.
-Waxing, scratching, etching and bossing techniques are used to create colourful works of art that decorate Easter bushes and nests.
+Waxing, scratching, etching and bossing techniques are used to create colourful works of art that decorate Easter bushes and Easter nests.
 Different meanings are attributed to the colourful ornaments.
-For example, the wolf's teeth (triangles) give strength and protection against evil.
+For example, the wolf's teeth (triangles) give strength and protection from evil.

 Easter water Easter water is said to have a healing and rejuvenating effect.
-At sunrise on Easter Sunday, Easter water must be drawn from a stream.
+At sunrise on Easter Sunday, the Easter water must be drawn from a stream.
 During transport, neither a sound may be spoken nor a drop spilled.
 This is to preserve the purity and effect of the water.

 Wendish Easter riding The Easter riding proclaims the good news of Christ's resurrection.
 This custom is especially widespread among the Catholic Sorbs and in Upper Lusatia.
 You can experience this custom every year in Zerkwitz.

 Harvest customs in the Spreewald